Curriculum1.jpg

 The metabolism of carbohydrates, lipids, and proteins is introduced with emphasis on biological control mechanisms and the application of these principles in chiropractic practice.

-RM 1301 Applied Research and Biometrics
+CE 1301 Applied Research and Biometrics

 Knowledge and skills for critically appraising research methodology and the scientific literature are developed.
-The application of these critical appraisal skills is explored relative to treatment, diagnosis, prognosis, and causation where different strategies are considered and an evidence informed understanding of patient care is presented.
+The application of these critical appraisal skills is explored relative to treatment, diagnosis, prognosis and causation where different strategies are considered and an evidence-informed understanding of patient care is presented.